scionproto/scion/doc/BeaconExtensions.md

 The maximum bandwidth information will be comprised of 3 main parts:

-- A variable number of maximum bandwidth clusters.
+- A variable number of maximum bandwidth pairs
 - The bandwidth of the egress connection.
 - The intra-AS maximum bandwidth between the ingress and egress interface of the AS in the absence of shortcut/peering paths.

-A maximum bandwidth cluster serves to pool all interfaces which have the same total maximum bandwidth.
+A maximum bandwidth pair consists of an interface ID and the intra-AS maximum bandwidth between the egress interface and the interface with that ID.
 For peering interfaces, the total maximum bandwidth is calculated as the minimum between the intra-AS bandwidth and the bandwidth of the inter-AS peering link.
-A cluster will include all interfaces with values in the interval (baseline-5, baseline+5(.
-Each cluster is itself formed of 2 types of elements:

-- The maximum bandwidth for all interfaces in the cluster (1 value per cluster).
-- The interface IDs of all the interfaces in the cluster (1 value per interface).

-In core segments, the bandwidth clusters are omitted.
+In core segments, the bandwidth pairs are omitted.

 #### Concrete Format Maximum Bandwidth